idp2p/idp2p.github.io/README.md

 While DIDs, DIDComm, and KERI provide a robust framework for decentralized messaging and identity management, several challenges remain to fully realize a seamless self‑sovereign identity ecosystem.
 Addressing these challenges is essential for ensuring reliable identity resolution, efficient communication, and long‑term protocol evolution.
 The key challenges include:

-- **DID Resolution:**
-  How to reliably resolve a decentralized identifier.
+- How to reliably resolve a decentralized identifier.

-- **Event Notification:**
-  How to efficiently notify subscribers about KERI events.
+- How to efficiently notify subscribers about KERI events.

-- **Messaging:**
-  How to know communication locations send messages to one or more subscribers.
+- How to know communication locations send messages to one or more subscribers.

-- **Protocol Evolution:**
-  How to manage identity protocol changes and support multiple implementations.
+- How to manage identity protocol changes and support multiple implementations.

 This overview lays the groundwork for addressing these challenges within a self-sovereign identity ecosystem.